epurpur/UVA-Big-Deal/README.md

 Steps to use data...

-1- Save the 'JournalsPerProvider' tab from your 1Figr/1Science Dataset as CSV file ('JournalsPerProvider.csv').
-Must be in UTF-8 encoding to be read correctly by Pandas.
+1- Save the 'JournalsPerProvider' tab from your master copy of the 1Figr/1Science Dataset as CSV file as 'JournalsPerProvider.csv'.
+Must be in
+UTF-8 encoding to be read correctly by Pandas.

 2- Notice in the 'JournalsPerProvider' CSV document that the column headers begin on row 8.
-Keep this the way it is.
+Keep it this way.
 The code skips to the 8th row, and then begins parsing the data.

-3- Probably the easiest way to do steps 3-7 is in Microsoft Excel.
-Open the CSV document (JournalsPerProvider.csv) in excel and format the data in the following columns as 'numeric' data type.
+*Probably the easiest way to do steps 3-7 is in Microsoft Excel.

+3- Open the CSV document (JournalsPerProvider.csv) in excel and format the data in the following columns as 'numeric' data type.
 If you don't do this, Pandas reads these as strings or some other undefined data type:
 'Downloads JR1 2017', 'Downloads JR5 2017 in 2017', 'References', 'Papers' (These should be columns H,I,J,K in your dataset).